11philip22/meganz-account-generator/readme.md

 PRs are welcome!
 Please run `cargo fmt` and `cargo clippy` before submitting.

-If you’re changing behavior, document it in the PR.
+If you’re changing behavior, please document it in the PR.

 ## Support